Police investigation into SNP has moved beyond initial reports – Livingstone

 It followed allegations that £600,000 raised for campaigning towards Scottish independence was diverted elsewhere.

-In the past several months, three figures in the party have been arrested in connection with this – former leader Nicola Sturgeon, her husband former chief executive Peter Murrell and MSP Colin Beattie, who stood down as treasurer.
+In the past several months, three figures in the party have been arrested in connection with the allegations: former leader Nicola Sturgeon; her husband, the former chief executive, Peter Murrell; and MSP Colin Beattie, who stood down as treasurer.

 All were released without charge pending further inquiries.
 When she returned to Holyrood in June, Ms Sturgeon said she was certain she had done nothing wrong.